lanl/NchooseK/README.md

 A program can—and typically does—specify multiple `nck` constraints.  `nck({A, B, C}, {1}); nck({B, C, D}, {1}); nck({C, D, E}, {1})` dictates that exactly one of {*A*, *B*, *C*}, exactly one of {*B*, *C*, *D*}, and exactly one of {*C*, *D*, *E*} must be True.
 Hence, one possible solution sets *A* and *E* True and the rest of the variables False; another possible solution sets only *C* True and the rest False.

 Constraints can be either "hard" (the default) or "soft".
 Hard constraints must be satisfied for a solution to be valid.
 Soft constraints will be satisfied if possible but can be violated if necessary.
+Indicate a soft constraint by appending a `soft=True` argument to an `nck` constraint.

 That's it!
 NchooseK may seem simplistic, but our hypothesis is that it is sufficiently general as to express a wide variety of computational problems yet sufficiently simple as to facilitate implementation across highly disparate computational platforms.

 Documentation
 -------------

 Documentation is forthcoming.
 For the time being, please refer to the examples in the [examples](examples) subdirectory.
 The main idea is to instantiate an `nchoosek.Environment`, which is basically a name space.
 The environment's `register_port` method defines a variable, and the environment's `nck` method establishes a constraint given a list of ports and a set of allowable numbers of True ports.
-Different solvers will eventually be supported; currently, only one exists.
-Pass `nchoosek.z3.solve` an environment to solve for the value of every variable in the environment.
+Different solvers eventually will be supported; currently, only two exist: `z3`, which uses Microsoft Research's classical [Z3 Theorem Prover](https://github.com/Z3Prover/z3), and `ocean`, which uses D-Wave's [Ocean](https://ocean.dwavesys.com/) to run either classically or on a quantum computer.
+Specify one of those in your `NCHOOSEK_SOLVER` environment variable (default: `z3`).
+Pass `nchoosek.solve` an environment to solve for the value of every variable in the environment.
 As a convenience, the environment's `new_type` method defines a reusable constraint that can be applied to different sets of inputs.

 Installation
 ------------